rodrigo-peddinghausen/calculator/README.md

 This is an dinamic project.
 As I learn new things in the front-end, I'm going to implement them here.  🚀

-In the first moment, i've choosen to use basic HTML/CSS and JQuery.
+In the first moment, I've choosen to use basic HTML/CSS and JQuery.
 Maybe I change it in the future.

 ✨ Versions: